sarikasurampudi/oml/adb-oml/create-ml-model/create-ml-model-ll2.md

 ## Task 5: Import the Workshop Notebook

 From the previous tasks, we learned how simple it is to add content to your notebook and run the code.
-In this task, let's import custom machine learning notebooks and review them.
+In this task, let's import custom machine learning notebook and review the notebook.
 The install file that you downloaded in Lab 1 has custom notebook _Targeting Customers That Complete All Payments\_v6.json_.
 The notebook contains steps that are followed during data exploration and machine learning model building.
 You must run all the steps in these notebooks if you wish to continue with Lab 3 and Lab 4.
 Running the steps takes only a few minutes.

 1. Download the notebook [targeting customers that complete all payments\_v6\_ll.json](/files/targeting_customers_that_complete_all_payments_v6_ll.json?download=1).